-DBU offers Acteen Scholarships to new students who are recipients of Mission Quest achievement and state and national honors.
-These scholarship awards vary according to the number of quests achieved.
-Recipients of the scholarship must 1) Complete an Acteen Scholarship Application, 2) complete and submit the DBU Supplemental Application for Financial Aid and Scholarships, 3) send an Acteen Letter of Recommendation from their Acteen leader, 4) meet entrance requirements as stated in the DBU catalog, 5) apply for and meet requirements for the Christian Leadership Scholarship of DBU, 6) be enrolled in 12 credit hours each fall and spring semester, and 7) maintain at least a 2.5 grade point average while a student at DBU.
+Dallas Baptist University offers Acteen Scholarships to new students who are recipients of Mission Quest achievement and state and national honors.
+These scholarship awards vary according to the number of guests achieved.

+- 1. Complete and submit an Acteen Scholarship Application. - 2.
+Complete and submit the Free Application for Federal Student Aid (FAFSA), DBU Supplemental Application for Financial Aid, and any other required paperwork, as requested. - 3.
+Submit an Acteen Letter of Recommendation from their Acteen leader. - 4.
+Meet all DBU admission requirements as stated in the current DBU Undergraduate catalog. - 5.
+Apply for and meet requirements for the DBU Christian Leadership Scholarship. - 6.
+Be enrolled as a full-time student. - 7.
+Maintain at least a 2.5 cumulative grade point average.

-The scholarship is renewable each semester for eight consecutive spring and fall semesters.
+The scholarship is renewable each semester for eight consecutive fall and spring semesters.
 A limited number of Acteen scholarships are available.
-Awards will be made at the discretion of the Office of Undergraduate Admissions.
-For additional information, contact Undergraduate Admissions at (214) 333-5360.
+Awards will be made at the discretion of the DBU Office of Undergraduate Admissions.